beginning of content

 Take extra care if you have diabetes

 Having diabetes puts you at a higher risk of developing some eye conditions.
-Have regular eye tests and always ensure that your blood sugar levels and blood pressure are as well controlled as possible.
-If you have diabetes, you have a higher risk of developing eye problems.
+Always keep your blood sugar levels and blood pressure well controlled.

 Get help to quit smoking